 19. Django Reinhardt

-Django Reinhardt, a jazz guitarist from Belgium, is the first guitarist and non-American on this list of well known jazz musicians.
+You don’t have to be from America to be a jazz great, and Django Reinhardt, a jazz guitarist from Belgium, is the first non-American on this list of well-known jazz musicians.

 20. Coleman Hawkins

-He moved to New York City in 1923 and quickly began playing with the top players there.
+He moved to New York City in 1923 and quickly began playing with the top players there, like Fletcher Henderson and Henry “Red” Allen.
+Around the 1930s, he toured Europe and performed with Django Reinhardt, mentioned earlier.

 21. Stan Getz

-Stan Getz was another tenor saxophone player famous in the American jazz scene, and his beautiful tone earned him the nickname “The Sound.”
+Next up, we have another tenor saxophone player famous in the American jazz scene, Stan Getz.
+His beautiful tone earned him the nickname the Sound.

 Born in Philadelphia in 1927, Getz went to high school in New York City and, by the age of 16, was playing with big jazz names such as Nat King Cole and Linoel Hampton.